Career Overview

 Education, Training and Skills

-• A bachelor's degree in statistics, mathematics, computer science, computer systems engineering or a related discipline or completion of a college program in computer science is usually required
+- A bachelor's degree in statistics, mathematics, computer science, software engineering, computer systems engineering or a related discipline or completion of a college program in computer science is usually required

-• A master's or doctoral degree in machine learning, data science, or a related quantitative field is usually required
+- A master's or doctoral degree with a focus on machine learning, data science or a related field

-• Experience in statistical modelling or machine learning is usually required
+- Experience in programming, statistical modelling and machine learning

 Education programs in B.C.